-- Design Specialist (Geometric Engineer) - Design Specialist (Traffic Engineer)
+- Design Specialist (Structural Engineer)Design Specialist (Geometric Engineer) - Design Specialist (Traffic Engineer)

-The working hours and holiday for site staff are:
+Design Specialist (Geotechnical Engineer)-Assistant Project Leader Assistant Design Specialist (Pavement and materials engineer) The working hours and holiday for site staff are:

-- Site working hours - Annual leave shall be taken during the recognized construction industry shutdown period. - The effective date of the contract shall be the date of the Form of Acceptance.
+- Site working hours - Annual leave shall be taken during the recognized construction industry shutdown period. - 8.1 The effective date of the contract shall be the date of the Form of Acceptance.

-The time to commence the performance of the Services is 8 calendar days after the date that the Contract becomes effective.
+The time to commence the performance of the Services is 8calendar days after the date that the Contract becomes effective.

-- The Contract is concluded on the date when the Service Provider has completed all deliverables in accordance with the Scope of Work. - 9.1 Copyright of documents prepared for the Project shall be vested with the Employer.

-The Service Provider shall not sub-contract more than 25% of the tendered contract value (including value of work allocated to Targeted Enterprise(s) but excluding any services specified in the Scope of Works to be procured under a Provisional Sum through the Employer's Supply Chain Procurement process) to any other enterprise that does not have an equal or higher B-BBEE status level, unless the intended sub-contractor(s) is an Exempted Micro Enterprise that has the capability and ability to execute the sub-contract.
+- 8.2 The Contract is concluded on the date when the Service Provider has completed all deliverables in accordance with the Scope of Work. - 9.1 Copyright of documents prepared for the Project shall be vested with the Employer. - 11.2 The Service Provider shall not sub-contract more than 25% of the tendered contract value (including value of work allocated to Targeted Enterprise(s) but excluding any services specified in the Scope of Works to be procured under a Provisional Sum through the Employer's Supply Chain Procurement process) to any other enterprise that does not have an equal or higher B-BBEE status level, unless the intended sub-contractor(s) is an Exempted Micro Enterprise that has the capability and ability to execute the sub-contract.